Validating the calibrated creation of heralded single photons: Results and discussion

 As presented in Fig.~\ref{fig:CAR_pump}(b), we record almost constant values for the corrected efficiencies of \SI{37.8\pm 0.1}{\%} and \SI{32.1\pm0.2}{\%} for signal and idler, respectively.

-Next, we use the HBT measurement to access the mode number of our PDC emission via individual marginal beams \cite{christ2011probing} that we denote unconditional $g^{(2)}$.
-We expect that the unconditional $g^{(2)}$ delivers a constant value when changing the pump power and ideally takes a value of two for the single-mode twin-beam PDC emission \cite{laiho2011testing}.
-Our results are shown in the inset in Fig.~\ref{fig:Schmidt_number} in terms of the pump power.
+Next, we use the HBT measurement to access the mode number of our PDC emission via individual marginal beams \cite{christ2011probing} that we denote as unconditional $g^{(2)}$.
+We expect that the unconditional $g^{(2)}$ delivers a constant value when changing the pump power \cite{laiho2011testing}, and that it ideally takes the value of two for the single-mode twin-beam PDC emission that PP-KTP platforms are known to closely produce in the telecom wavelength range \cite{evans2010bright,eckstein2011highly}.
+Our results are shown in the inset of Fig.~\ref{fig:Schmidt_number} in terms of the pump power.
 We find a value that remains rather unaltered over an order of magnitude change in the pump power.
-We believe that experimental imperfections such as the leakage of the other twin beam into the measured beam's path causes discrepancies at low pump powers.
+We believe that experimental imperfections such as the leakage of the other twin beam into the measured beam's path cause discrepancies at low pump powers.